≪ Go to our review of Full-size Strollers

 Weight and Folded Size

-The Expedition scored a 6 of 10 for weight and folded size.
+The Expedition had an average score of 6 out of 10 for weight and folded size.
 It weighs in at 23.7 pounds which is lighter than the average for the group, but still 6 pounds over the lightest strollers in the group at 17.5 pounds.
 The Britax B-Agile 3 and the Baby Jogger City Mini are both lighter and smaller than the Expedition.
 These two competing products won Best Value awards and this difference in size is part of the reason why the Expedition didn't.
 This stroller has a folded size of 23.1"W x 33.1"H x 16.3"L and is 12,463 cubic inches.
 This isn't a huge stroller considering the average for the group is closer to 11,400 cubic inches, but once again it can't compete with the smaller options like the Britax B-Agile 3 at 6,414 cubic inches.

 This Baby Trend is not a one-handed fold and doesn't have an auto-locking feature or a carry handle, but it does self-stand.
 The fold has been improved over the previous model that we felt had some pinch points where the frame bends.
 It is a three step fold and is average compared to the competition for ease of folding.